Christmas is upon us once again!

 Part of the routine for many is attendance at Mass.
 By the way, did you ever take time to examine the last part of the word Christmas?
 The word itself comes from the Old English for Christ’s Mass.

-Usually the earliest possible Masses on Christmas Eve (here the 4 PM and 4:15 PM) are the best attended.
-They are filled with children, maybe with a re-enactment of the Christmas story in some fashion.
+Usually the earliest possible Masses on Christmas Eve (here the three at 4 PM) are the best attended.
+They are usually filled with children.
+My personal favorite is still the Mass at midnight.
+There is something special about that most holy of nights!

 Even if its current chosen date was a Christianizing of the pagan winter solstice, as some contend, Christ was born at a particular point in time.
 That is what we celebrate.